statgen/localzoom/README.md

 ### Building for production
 The production build is a minified, concatenated bundle suitable for distribution on a server.

-In order to use the Sentry error logging and Google Analytics feature, you will need to create a file named *.env.production.local* (ignored by git) with the following contents (both values are optional if you don't want to use these features):
+In order to use the Sentry error logging and Google Analytics features, you will need to create a file named *.env.production.local* (ignored by git) with the following contents (both values are optional if you don't want to use these features):
 ```dotenv